Curriculum

 Overview

-• is delivered to years 7-11 with the aim of all students gaining as many realistic and engaging opportunities as possible during their time at the school.
+• Is delivered to years 7-9 through specific Careers lessons and to all year groups across the curriculum.
+Both have the aim of students gaining as many skills and realistic and engaging opportunities as possible during their time at the school.

-• a wide range of experiences which allow them to realise their true potential.
+• A wide range of experiences which allow students to realise their true potential.

-• Years 7 and 8 will follow ASDAN’s Employability Skills and Development Curriculum.
-This will introduce students to careers and begin to develop their understanding.
+• Years 7-9 will follow the Skills Builder Curriculum.
+This will introduce students to Careers and begin to develop their understanding of the key skills necessary to be successful throughout their education and the workplace.

-• Years 9-11 will follow BTEC’s Workskills curriculum.
-This will cover a number of topics that relate directly to employment whilst also helping students have a better understanding of the opportunities in both education and the workplace after Year 11.
+• Years 10 and 11 will follow BTEC First Award in Business curriculum.
+This will cover a number of topics that relate directly to employment and enterprise whilst also helping students have a better understanding of the opportunities in both education and the workplace after Year 11.

 Further Information